 The lack of standards for either Websites or certain Apps related to a store or restaurant like Domino’s Pizza, but leaving it an “open question of fact” to be determined by a trial court, can open the door to anyone claiming a visual or other disability to file a lawsuit which has the effect of extorting a ransom in exchange for dropping the lawsuit.
 This is the Weaponization of the ADA, and this ADA Website Weaponization is as alarming as a devastating computer virus.
 ADA Website and App Attacks are largely fueled by the lack of meaningful and simple-to-implement-and-maintain safe harbor standards, and also by the “one-sided” attorney’s fees provision in ADA cases which often puts an ADA Plaintiff in a “no-lose” position.
 In our view, any one-sided attorney’s fees provision where only the Plaintiff (but not the Defendant) can get its attorney’s fees paid by the losing side, always presents the opportunity for abuse and often results in bad consequences because it sets up a “no-lose” situation for the Plaintiff even when their case is weak.2

-Of recent note, on October 8, 2019, the U.S. Supreme Court refused to hear the case of Robles vs. Domino’s Pizza.
-Millions of business websites, both large and small (mostly small businesses) will be impacted and struggle as a result of a lack of ADA website standards and will be opened up to ADA website lawsuits by law firms such as the Manning Law Firm, headed by Joseph Manning, the Pacific Trial Lawyers, headed by Scott Ferrell, the Wilshire Law Firm, the Carlson Lynch Law Firm, as well as some to the others referred to above.
+As mentioned above, on October 8, 2019, the U.S. Supreme Court refused to hear the case of Robles vs. Domino’s Pizza.
+Millions of business websites, both large and small (mostly small businesses) will be impacted and struggle as a result of a lack of ADA website standards and will be opened up to ADA website lawsuits by law firms such as the Manning Law Firm, headed by Joseph Manning, the Pacific Trial Lawyers, headed by Scott Ferrell, the Carlson Lynch Law Firm, as well as some to the others referred to above.
 We are the leaders in ADA website defense and we defend against ADA website claims and lawsuits and can assist with both the defense as well as work with you and your IT department or web developer on ways to help prevent ADA website lawsuits and claims.
 One source of information is WCAG, the World Wide Web Consortium (W3C) and the 2.0 guidelines (which may not be considered standards).